 A minimum of 30 graduate credit hours are required.

-- A major consisting of 12 hours of graduate courses in nuclear engineering which must include at least two of the following courses – NE 511, NE 521, NE 522, NE 540, NE 542, NE 551, NE 563, NE 571;
+- 15 credit hours of graduate courses in nuclear engineering (NE) which must include at least two of the following courses – NE 511, NE 521 or NE 522, NE 540, NE 542, NE 551, NE 563, NE 571.

 A typical MS program in traditional nuclear engineering would consist of three courses per semester and would take three to five semesters dependent on prior education and course load.
 The most up to date requirements and a description of graduate courses are located in the Graduate Catalog.